 (d) To provide support to the activities implemented by TMDYPC.

 (The intern may be required to work at irregular hours including Saturdays, Sundays and Public Holidays and may have to carry out outdoor duties when necessary.)

 Terms of Appointment:

-(b) Civil service vacancies are posts on the civil service establishment.
-Candidates selected for these vacancies will be appointed on civil service terms of appointment and conditions of service.
+(c) Non-civil service vacancies are not posts on the civil service establishment.
+Candidates appointed are not on civil service terms of appointment and conditions of service.
 Candidates appointed are not civil servants and will not be eligible for posting, promotion or transfer to any posts in the Civil Service.

-(c) Where a large number of candidates meet the specified entry requirements, the Efficiency Office may devise shortlisting criteria to select the better qualified candidates for further processing.
-In these circumstances, only shortlisted candidates will be invited to attend the selection interview.
+(e) Where a large number of candidates meet the specified entry requirements, the recruiting department may devise shortlisting criteria to select the better qualified candidates for further processing.
+In these circumstances, only shortlisted candidates will be invited to attend recruitment examination and/or interview.

 How to apply: